JSydll/ansible-web-service-orchestration/Readme.md

 To write your own configuration files, checkout the `examples` provided.

+## Running Ansible

+Executing the deployment can be done after configuration with `ansible-playbook --ask-become-pass site.yml`.

 ## Known limitations

 - Currently, only the Jitsi service was tested in multitenancy setup